OneBlockPlus/polkadot-hackathon-2024/bangkok/30-NeuroZK/readme.md

 Since this is an existing project, we have been continuously developing the Cyborg parachain since early 2024.
 However, we have only included features/milestones achieved during the hacking period of this hackathon.
 Judges can check the main branch of all the repositories mentioned to verify the code timeline.

-For this hackathon, our team has focussed on building NeuroZK, a ZK based task verification system
+For this hackathon, our team has focussed on building NeuroZK, a ZK based task verification system, which was built on top of our existing prodcut line called cyberdock, which enabled users to deploy docker images into our network of edge servers.

 ## Features planned for the Hackathon ( July 11 2024 - Oct 23 2024)
 The planned milestone deliveries within the hacking period of this hackathon includes and is not limited to the following: